Dead245/Dead245/README.md

   </a>
 </p>

-> Also have experience in Gimp and Slack for remote work
+> Formatted in greatest to least experience.
+Also have experience in Gimp and Slack software.

 ## Contact Me
 <p align="center">